+(1) The Companies in This is are fully consolidated, utiless otherwise specified.
 (2) Listed companies.

-(3) The entity responsible for the Nexans Group's cash management.

-(4) Nexans Auto Electric GmbH - a company based in Germany - itself consolidates various sub-subsidiaries, including in the United States, Germany, Romania, Ukraine, the Czech Republic, Slovakia, Tunisia, China, Bulgaria and Mexico.
+(3) The entity responsible for the Group's cash management.
+(4) Nexans Auto Electric GmbH - a company based in Germany - itself consolidates various sub-subsidiaries, located in the United States, Germany, Romania, Ukraine, the Czech Republic, Slovakia, Tunisia, China, Bulgaria and Mexico.